Nenjuku Needhi: Production

 In September 2019, it was announced that Boney Kapoor had purchased the Tamil remake rights of the 2019 Hindi film Article 15.
 In August 2020, Kapoor confirmed that the remake was in development.
 It is Arunraja Kamaraj's second film as director after Kanaa (2019).
-Udhayanidhi Stalin was chosen to play the lead role originally done by Ayushman Khurrana.
+Udhayanidhi Stalin was chosen to play the lead role originally done by Ayushman Khurrana; the director said Udhayanidhi's political background had nothing to do with his casting.
 Principal photography began in April 2021 in Pollachi.
+A week after filming began, Aari Arujunan joined the cast.
 The title Nenjuku Needhi, named after the autobiography of Udhayanidhi's grandfather M. Karunanidhi, was announced on 16 October 2021.
 Principal photography wrapped in mid-December.

 Music

 The film's music is composed by Dhibu Ninan Thomas.

 Release

 Theatrical

 Nenjuku Needhi was released worldwide on 20 May 2022.
 The film's distribution rights in Tamil Nadu are held by Red Giant Movies.
 It was originally scheduled to release in early March 2022, but then delayed to avoid clash with other films like Etharkkum Thunindhavan and Radhe Shyam.